 Quick Note: My blog header is designed using the Kadence header builder & the footer is built with the Elementor page builder.

-If you’ve similar complicated scenarios then for getting the header & footer on the desired elementor page with canvas layout, you’ll need to use the custom hooks options available in themes like Kadence where you can set custom sections, and content on any page & any location.
+If you've similar complicated scenarios then for getting the header & footer on the desired elementor page with canvas layout, you'll need to use the custom hooks options available in the Kadence theme where you can set custom sections, and content on any page & any location.

 If you'd like to go deep & learn more about the Kadence Elements hooks, I recommend checking these two articles…

 I personally use the Kadence theme on most of my Elementor-based sites as it's the fastest, most compatible & more importantly, an affordable theme.
 For just $59/yr, you get a pro license for unlimited websites.

 Method 4: Install the “Fullwidth templates” plugin & get the job done in secs